C1cDez/BlockLine/README.md

 # BlockLine
-BlockLine - compilator for Esoteric Programming Labguage based on Blocks
+BlockLine - compiler for Esoteric Programming Language based on Blocks